wcoastsands/input-debugger/README.md

 ### Download and Import
 Steps for importing the asset package:
 1. Download [InputDebugger.unitypackage] from release [v1.2.1].
-1. Double-click the downloaded .unitypackage to import the assets into Unity.
+1. Locate and double-click the download file to start importing the package into Unity.

 ### Play the Demo
 Steps for running the demo: